greentfrapp/project-asimov/guide_fairness.md

 - What do false positives and false negatives mean for different users?
 Under what circumstances might one be worse than the other?
 - Try listing out some examples of fair and unfair predictions.
 Why are they fair/unfair?
 - What are the relevant protected traits in this problem?
+- Which fairness metrics should we prioritize?
-- If we detect some unfairness with our metrics - is the disparity justified?
+- When we detect some unfairness with our metrics - is the disparity justified?

 <!-- TODO: Comic -->